aws-samples/serverless-patterns/eventbridge-api-destinations/README.md

 2. In the Webhook.site example, the API call appears in the dashboard.
 3. In the Slack example, a message appears in the specified Slack channel ("Payment failed").
 4. For the sumo logic example use the testEvent.json within the 3-sumologic directory
+5. For the mongoDB example use the testEvent.json within the 4-mongodb directory
 ```
 aws events put-events --entries file://3-sumologic/testEvent.json
 ```